 The HP Color LaserJet Pro M283fdw is good for family use if you only plan on printing documents.
 This printer produces high-quality black and color documents, but like most laser printers, it isn't ideal for photo printing, as printed pictures look muted and lacking in detail.
 Although its toner cartridges are expensive, they last a long time, so you don't have to worry about high maintenance costs.
 The scanner can process documents quickly through its automatic feeder, but it has a hard time capturing finer details, so it might not be ideal for digitizing graphics and photos.

 The HP Color LaserJet Pro M283fdw is excellent for small and home offices.
 It produces incredibly sharp documents, prints quickly, and doesn't require much maintenance since the toner cartridges last a long time.
-It has many connectivity options, including Ethernet, and its ADF-equipped scanner can quickly process multi-page and double-sided documents.
+It has many connectivity options, including Ethernet, and its ADF-equipped scanner can quickly process multi-page documents.

 The HP M283fdw is great for students.
 It produces sharp-looking documents, and its toner cartridges last a long time, making it cheap to maintain.
 It has plenty of connectivity options, so it's easy to access via various devices, and its scanner's lid hinges can extend to accommodate thick items like textbooks.
 It's a little slow to warm up from an idle state, but it's very fast once it gets going, churning out 22 pages per minute.